UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

 the summarized `failed_login_data.txt` files.
 Here, however, we can't just count occurrences of different IP addresses, we have to first map the IP addresses to countries.
-There are a number of web services that will attempt (with considerable success) to map IP addresses to locations;
+There are a number of web services that will attempt (with considerable success) to map IP addresses to locations.
-<http://ipinfodb.com/ip_location_api.php>, for example, provides a free API to
-their service.
-The rub is that you have to register which includes providing your e-mail, and we don't have any idea who these people are.
-The other rub is that they build in delays if you make too many requests in a given period of time, which slows things down, especially when you're testing.
-So rather than requiring that everyone sign up and give them their info to get an access key, we got a key and used it to create a file of IP addresses and countries for all the IP addresses that appear in the data we're using here; we've provided that in `etc/country_IP_map.txt`.
-You can then use this file to map IP addresses to countries without having to sign up for their service.
+Rather than requiring that everyone sign up for such a service, we signed up and created a file of IP addresses and countries for all the IP addresses that appear in the data we're using here; we've provided that in `etc/country_IP_map.txt`.
+You can then use this file to map IP addresses to countries without having to sign up for some service.

 The one interesting difference, then, between this and `create_username_dist.sh` is the need to convert IP addresses into country codes.
 Assuming you've